hanabi/hanabi.github.io/Reference.md

 ## Level 3 - Rarely Used Advanced Strategies

+### 2 Saves (Off Chop on the First Turn)

+* On the first turn of the game, it is not possible to discard.
+If there is absolutely nothing else to do, it is permissible in this situation to use a number 2 clue to save a 2 that is **not** on chop, but only if the other players can see that you had no other choice.
+* This situation typically only happens in 3-player games.

 ### 2 Saves (Advanced Section; Interaction With 5's Chop Moves / 5 Pulls)

 * Normally, in the *Early Game*, if a player performs a number 5 clue on an off-chop 5 and there are other things to do, this is normally a *5's Chop Move* or a *5 Pull*.